-All of which are reasons the Price Cutter Charity Championship presented by Dr Pepper is proud to partner with Southwest Center for Independent Living.
-The golf tournament, one of the PGA’s Web.com Tour stops, has generated almost $12 million for local children’s charities in its 25-year history – including a record $1 million-plus last year.
+Likewise, the Price Cutter Charity Championship presented by Dr Pepper is proud to call Project H.O.P.E. one of its charities again this year.
+The tournament is part of the PGA Tour’s annual Web.com Tour stop in Springfield and has generated almost $12 million for children’s charities in its 25-year history – including a record $1 million-plus last year.

 SUPPORTING THE PCCC = SUPPORTING CHARITIES